 By signing onto this Healthy Together Community Commitment, you affirm that you understand what is required in order to be physically present in our community this year and that you will fully comply.
 You also acknowledge that an inability or failure to comply with our Healthy Together Community Commitment may impact your ability to remain on campus and/or participate as a member of the William & Mary community.
 Accordingly, there will be consequences for non-compliance, for both employees and students.

 Having affirmed Flourishing as a core institutional value, “we create conditions that ensure William & Mary will thrive for all time coming, and we empower those who live, learn, and work here to make choices toward a healthy and fulfilling life.”
 This value takes on even more meaning as we consider what it means for W&M and its people to flourish in the midst of a pandemic.
-May we each commit to doing our part to mitigate risk, to actively demonstrate our care for the physical and emotional well-being of others, and to complete a successful year — together.
+We must each commit to doing our part to mitigate risk, in order to actively demonstrate our care for the physical and emotional well-being of others and to complete a successful year — together.

 William & Mary is also collaborating with Virginia's health and education departments, and aligning plans with the governor's and City of Williamsburg's phased reopening plans.
-Increasingly detailed health and safety measures for students, faculty and staff, and alumni and friends will be updated over the summer.
+Increasingly detailed health and safety measures for students, faculty and staff, and alumni and friends have been published for the start of school, and will continue to be updated as appropriate throughout the fall semester.

 The Healthy Together Community Commitment